 - At CVS Health’s Caremark division I served as vice president and general manager of a large mail pharmacy production facility based in Mount Prospect.
 That facility employed over 500 people in jobs ranging from shipping and warehouse clerks to pharmacy techs and pharmacists.
 I made a point of learning all the jobs in the facility.
 I was trained by and worked side-by-side with frontline employees – having worked frontline jobs to finance college, I wanted to make sure I was there to support those employees.

-- Tutoring weekly at La Rabida Children’s Hospital for the past 5 years
+- Tutoring weekly at La Rabida Children’s Hospital for 5 years prior to being elected

 - Site Leader for Lung Force Walk (an initiative of the American Lung Association focusing on women’s lung health)